chiselstrike/chiselstrike/README.md

 are done to the database schema, which is then bubbled up through *migrations*, and elements of the database invariably leak to the API.

-ChiselStrike, on the other hand, starts from your code and automates the decisions needed to implement that into the database.
+ChiselStrike, on the other hand, starts from your code and automates the decisions needed to implement that into the database, much like what a [compiler](https://blog.chiselstrike.com/my-other-database-is-a-compiler-10fd527a4d78) would do.

 Let's look at [ChiselStrike's documentation](https://docs.chiselstrike.com/Intro/first) for an example of what's needed to create a comment on a blog post: